-The Destination Media can be either a tape group or disk array.
-If the new instance is being created in the same group or array, the request will only succeed if it can be copied to a separate tape or disk.
+The Destination Media can be either a Tape Group or disk array.
+If the new instance is being created in the same Tape Group or array, the request will only succeed if it can be copied to a separate tape or disk.